proofengineering/proofengineering.github.io/qed_errata.md

 The table below contains corrections to the original manuscript.
 When further explanation is warranted, it is provided below the table, and linked to within the first column.
+Pending additions to the errata can be found in [Github issues](https://github.com/proofengineering/proofengineering.github.io/issues).

 # Corrections